BiDAlab/mEBAL2/README.md

 |:--:|
 | Setup used on mEBAL2 and the eyeblink diagram of the acquisition from mEBAL2 |

-   The acquisition setup consisted of the next components:
+The acquisition setup uses the following sensors:

-   - An **EEG headset** by NeuroSky that captures 5 channels of electroencephalographic information **(𝛼, 𝛽,𝛾, 𝛿, 𝜃)**.
-These signals provide temporal information related to the cognitive activity of the student.
-The sensor also provides a temporal sequence with the eye blink strength.
+- **An Intel RealSense (model D435i)**, which contains **1 RGB** and **2 NIR cameras**.
+The NIR cameras are monochrome and sensitive in the visible spectrum and NIR, following the sensitivity curve of the CMOS sensors.
+The 3 cameras are configured to 30 Hz (one frame every 33ms) and 1280 × 720 resolution.
+It's known that an average blink takes 100ms to 400ms, therefore, an eyeblink can take between 3 to 13 frames.

+- An **EEG headset** by NeuroSky, which measures the power spectrum density of 5 electroencephalographic channels (α, β, γ, δ, θ).
+EEG measures the voltage signals produced usually by synaptic excitations of the dendrites of pyramidal cells in the top layer of the brain cortex.
+Eyeblinks introduce artifacts that can be easily recognized in EEG signals.
+In this dataset, the EEG band was used to generate the initial ground truth data necessary to label the eyeblink events. **We have made a manual refinement of these eyeblink candidates detected by the band to eliminate false positives**.
+These refined eyeblinks will be used as eyeblink groundtruth.
 The sampling rate of the band is 1 Hz.
-The EEG band is used to capture the **cognitive activity of the student** and **the eye blink candidates**. **We have made a manual refinement of these eye blink candidates detected by the band to eliminate false positives**.
-These refined eye blinks will be used as eye blink groundtruth.

-   - An **Intel RealSense** (model D435i), which comprises **1 RGB** and **2 NIR cameras**.
-It is  configured to 30 Hz, one frame every 33ms.
-It's known that an average blink takes 100ms to 400ms, therefore, an eye blink can take between 3 to 13 frames.

-We used facial landmark detection to track the eyes position and classify the images as blink or no-blink based on the eye blink groundtruth.